 A student who feels he or she has been sexually harassed by any person (1) directly tell the alleged harasser to stop his or her offensive behavior; and/or (2) report the incident to a teacher, counselor, or administrator who shall report the matter immediately to the principal.
 Each school has a designated ADA/ Title IX Coordinator designated to respond to matters of sexual harassment.
 The student making the complaint is not required to file a complaint with a particular administrator and may request to speak with a person of the same gender.
-The ADA/Title IX Coordinator at William Fremd High School is Associate Principal Amanda Hughes, and she can be reached at 1000 S. Quentin Road, Palatine, IL 60067-7018; 847-755-2618; or via email at <a href="mailto:genges:
+The ADA/Title IX Coordinator at William Fremd High School is Associate Principal Michael Smith, and he can be reached at 1000 S. Quentin Road, Palatine, IL 60067-7018; 847-755-2618; or via email at mmsmith@d211.org.